Part 3 · The Unwritten Rule

 • Underground wiring and lower electricity bills.

-• Peer learning: beneficiaries encouraging others to apply.
+• Peer learning, with beneficiaries encouraging others to apply.

-Mini reflection: People asked less for charity and more for reliable infrastructure, time-respectful processes, and dignity.
+Field observation: People asked less for charity than for reliable infrastructure, time-respectful processes, and dignity in how they were treated.

 Four themes that stood out